NickIliev/TNSPushTest/README.md

 ```

 ## Firebase Console
+- From [Firebase console](https://console.firebase.google.com/) download `GoogleService-Info.plist` for iOS and place it in `app/App_Resources/iOS/`
+- From [Firebase console](https://console.firebase.google.com/) download `google-services.json` for Android and place it in `app/App_Resources/Android/`
 - In your [Firebase console](https://console.firebase.google.com/) add the created certificate for push notifications in iOS (see `app/images/push-certificate.png` for details)

  `app.ts`